Musicology and Ethnomusicology Division

-The Musicology and Ethnomusicology Division is presently made up of six full-time faculty and one part-time instructor, whose specialties range from the Medieval period to contemporary music, from chant and opera to fiddle tunes, folk songs, and Korean drumming, employing a wide variety of methodological approaches.
+The Musicology and Ethnomusicology Division is presently made up of seven full-time faculty and one part-time instructor, whose specialties range from the Medieval period to contemporary music, from chant and opera to fiddle tunes, folk songs, and Korean drumming, employing a wide variety of methodological approaches.
 The expertise of several faculty members reinforces the School of Music’s designated strengths in Opera/Vocal Music and American Music.

 Lance Brunner, a Medievalist with an expertise in sequence, has edited several volumes of Early Medieval Chants from Nonantola (A-R Editions, 1996-99); he also brings together a range of interests in contemporary music, meditation, and music and healing.

 Jonathan Glixon, Renaissance and Baroque specialist, has recently published Inventing the Business of Opera: The Impresario and His World in Mid-Seventeenth-Century Venice (Oxford University Press, 2005), in collaboration with part-time instructor and Early Baroque scholar Beth Glixon.
 Jonathan Glixon’s publications have also centered on Venetian laude and the musical practices of nunneries and confraternities, including his book, Honoring God and the City: Music and the Venetian Confraternities, 1260-1807 (Oxford University Press, 2003).